 Online & Campus Based - Visit Website

-Stony Brook University's Pediatric Primary Care Nurse Practitioner program is a 45-credit hybrid program that prepares advanced nursing professionals to deliver comprehensive healthcare to children and families.
-This rigorous distance education program focuses on developing expert providers who can promote, maintain, and restore child health across various settings.
-Students learn to identify health risks, diagnose and manage acute and chronic pediatric conditions, while developing critical skills in health promotion, leadership, and patient advocacy.
-The program requires an entrance exam for master's level admission.
+Stony Brook University's Pediatric Primary Care Nurse Practitioner program is a rigorous 45-credit hybrid program that prepares advanced nursing professionals to provide comprehensive healthcare to children and families.
+This distance education program with on-site requirements focuses on developing expert providers who can promote, maintain, and restore child health across various settings.
+Students learn to identify health risks, diagnose and manage acute and chronic pediatric conditions while developing critical skills in health promotion, leadership, and patient advocacy.
+The program requires entrance exams for master's level admission.
 Graduates are equipped to function as educators, consultants, and change agents in pediatric healthcare.

 • 45-credit distance education program